tisem-digital-marketing/2022-smwa/docs/assessment/presentations.md

     **Who will be the panel?**

     * For each week, the two teams take turns as panel leading the Q & A.
-    * For example, when Group 1A presents, Group 1B takes the role of the Q & A panel and vice versa.
+    * For example, when Group A presents, Group B takes the role of the Q & A panel and vice versa.

     **What should the panel ask?**